simontorres/goodman_user_manual/user_manual/using_pipeline.rst

 ############################################
 The Goodman Spectroscopic Pipeline is meant to work as a single package.
 However, the full process is split in two separate modules: ``redccd`` and ``redspec``.
-The first does the basic 2D image reduction, applying bias and flat field corrections, and cosmic ray removal.
+The first does the basic 2D image reduction, applying bias, flat field corrections, and cosmic ray removal.
 The second module, ``redspec``, takes the corrected 2D images output by ``redccd`` and produces wavelength-calibrated 1D spectra.

 The pipeline is run from the command line in a terminal window.
-Each module is run separately, first ``redccd`` followed by ``redspec``, however, you could run both sequentially from e.g. a shell script.
+Each module is run separately, first ``redccd`` followed by ``redspec``, however, you could run both sequentially from e.g. a shell script, just make sure you move to the the right directory.

 In order to make things easier you should organize your data: